How we work to improve the lives of carers

-- Young Carers Programme provides information, advice and support for young carers.
+- Young Carers Program provides information, advice and support for young carers.

-- Young Carer Bursary Programme aims to reduce financial pressure and support young carers to complete, or return to education or training whist continuing in their caring role.
+- Young Carer Bursary Program aims to reduce financial pressure and support young carers to complete, or return to education or training whist continuing in their caring role.

 Through our high level connections with government and community leaders, Carers Australia is well positioned to successfully represent and advocate on behalf of carers.